notrobintaylor/fx_llll/README.md

 Bottom and top are cross-clamped: bottom can never exceed top.

 **resonance** adds a peak at the cutoff frequencies.
 At 12 dB and above, both the high-pass and low-pass edges of the bandpass can resonate independently – the bottom edge sings differently from the top edge.
 Resonance is hidden at 6 dB slope (OnePole has no resonance).
 At high values with steep slopes, resonance becomes increasingly aggressive.

-**feedback filter** is a separate OnePole lowpass in the feedback path.
-It controls how quickly echoes darken over successive passes.
-At 20000 hz (default), the feedback path is essentially transparent.
-At 2000 hz, echoes darken noticeably.
-At 500 hz, each repetition loses most of its highs – simulating worn tape.

 Frequency parameters use exponential scaling: fine control at low values, coarser at high values – matching how we perceive pitch.
 Display adapts to magnitude: integers above 100 hz, one decimal between 10–99 hz, two decimals below 10 hz.